 25 Ways You Can Use Telemedicine

-- Discuss symptoms such as a fever, cough, or shortness of breath
+- Discuss symptoms such as a fever or cough

 - Put a plan in place with a health care professional that addresses how and where to seek help or testing

 - Remotely follow up with your PCP after an initial visit

 - Manage nausea and vomiting from your home

 - Get immediate treatment and advice for minor conditions like sinus infections

 - Manage urinary tract infections (UTIs) and yeast infections

 - Assess minor injuries (scrapes, cuts, etc.)